har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 ## "Middle" pages

-Dana's URLs direct the victim to two different pages "between" Facebook and the target URL.
+The suspicious URLs on the Facebook page direct the victim to two different pages "between" Facebook and the eventual target page.
+Both of these pages "in the middle" are discussed.

 The **v.ht** page immediately tries to load the target, **giveladieslove.com**.
 It does so automatically, even with scripts enabled, and shows only a "loading"